Student-centric advice and objective recommendations

 Online college

 Online college is another burgeoning alternative to traditional four-year colleges.
 Many schools are offering courses through sites like Coursera.
 This is an especially popular option for certificates, but also for advanced degrees.
 They are less expensive, more flexible, and less time-intensive than four-year colleges.
-Although their prestige is still forming because it is a relatively new concept, the effects of COVID have helped to make more of the population accept online college as a college alternative.
+This makes them all the more feasible for single parents.

 Also see: Top scholarships for online students